wfondrie/cookiecutter-python-package/README.md

-# A template for creating a Python Package
+# A template for creating a Python package

 This is my template for creating new Python packages.
 It uses [cookiecutter](https://github.com/cookiecutter/cookiecutter) to create a